Thomas Ceccon: Background

 Ceccon was born in Thiene, in the province of Vicenza, Italy on 27 January 2001.
 He trains under the guidance of coach Alberto Burlina for Gruppo Sportivo Fiamme Oro.
-He has detained the Italian record in the long course 100 metre backstroke, since 17 December 2020, starting with a 52.84.
+He has retained the Italian record in the long course 100 metre backstroke, since 17 December 2020, starting with a 52.84.

 Career

 He won the 50 m free style Youth Olympic title and 4 other medals at 2018 Youth Olympic Games in Buenos Aires.

 He participated to the 2019 World Aquatics Championships.

 He won two gold medals at the 2019 FINA World Junior Swimming Championships.

 2021

 2020 Summer Olympics

 At the 2020 Summer Olympics, held in 2021 due to the COVID-19 pandemic and contested in Tokyo, Japan, Ceccon won a silver medal in the 4×100 metre freestyle relay on the second day of competition, contributing a split of 47.45 seconds for the second leg of the relay to help finish second in an Italian record time of 3:10.11.
 For the 100 metre backstroke, he placed fourth in the morning final on day three with an Italian record time of 52.30 seconds, after setting an Italian record of 52.49 seconds in the preliminary heats on day one.
 In the evening of day three, he swam a personal best time of 47.71 seconds in the preliminary heats of the 100 metre freestyle to qualify for the semifinals ranking first.
 The following day, in the semifinals, he went on to place twelfth with a time of 48.05 seconds, which was 0.94 seconds slower than the fastest swimmer in the semifinals Kliment Kolesnikov of Russia, and did not advance to the event final.

 On 31 July, Ceccon helped achieve a fourth-place finish in the 4×100 metre mixed medley relay, swimming the backstroke portion of the relay in 52.23 seconds to contribute to the final mark, and Italian record time, of 3:39.28.
 The following day, he won a bronze medal as part of the 4×100 metre medley relay, finishing in an Italian record time of 3:29.17 with finals relay teammates Nicolò Martinenghi (breaststroke), Federico Burdisso (butterfly), and Alessandro Miressi (freestyle).